Super-Curricular

 Each Year 12 student will attend at least three super-curricular lectures given by a teacher.
 Teachers at St. Michael’s are outstanding subject specialists and experts in their fields: they thoroughly enjoy sharing their expertise with students, and, in turn, students relish the opportunity to learn more.

-‘Unmasking Autism: The untold stories of autistic women’ – Ms O. McKibbin, Maths
+‘Unmasking Autism: The untold stories of autistic women’ – Ms O. McKibbin, Deputy Head of Maths

 Year 10 Lecture Series